 Please note that you do NOT have to use every social media or every video-sharing platform!
 The vast majority of nonprofits not only do not have the time to maintain a presence on everything, they don't have a reason to.

-that the videos that are 60 seconds or less are best for this
+reality is that the videos that are 60 seconds or less are

 Video Post to Your Instagram Profile: Up to 60 seconds.